Partner Lifecycle12 min read

 2. Use Technology to Scale

-Partner lifecycle management becomes exponentially complex as you grow beyond 5-10 partners.
+Partner lifecycle management becomes exponentially complex as you grow beyond 5-10 referral partners—especially when most MSPs start out tracking it on spreadsheets and memory.
 Implement partner management software to automate routine tasks, track performance, and enable self-service.
-Look for solutions that offer partner portals, deal registration, commission tracking, and analytics.
+Look for solutions that offer referral submission, recurring-revenue attribution, commission tracking, and analytics.

 3. Create Feedback Loops